 Immunization rates have also increased from 76 percent in the 1990s to 93 percent in 2016.
 Similarly, the share of the population with access to improved water sources increased from 79 percent to 89 percent, and the share with access to improved sanitation expanded from 56 percent to over 95 percent during the same period.
 In education, both access (particularly at the primary level) and literacy rates have increased, with the most significant advances in urban areas.

 Inequality – measured by the Gini coefficient –also declined by about 4 percentage points between 2006 and 2015.
 This reduction was driven by income growth for the poorest 20 percent, making El Salvador the most equal country in Latin America in 2015 after Uruguay.

-Crime and violence threaten social development and economic growth in El Salvador and negatively affect the quality of life of its citizens.
-While a truce established between street gangs in 2012 contributed to reducing violence levels to fewer than 25 homicides per every 100,000 inhabitants, violence has been on the rise since 2015.
+But crime and violence threaten social development and economic growth in El Salvador, and negatively affect the quality of life of its citizens.
+While a truce established between street gangs in 2012 contributed to reducing violence levels to fewer than 39 homicides per every 100,000 inhabitants, violence has been on the rise since 2014.
 Crime and violence make doing business more expensive, negatively affect investment decisions and hinder job creation.